How to Practice Acceptance

 ● How might you be able to take a more understanding and gentle attitude toward yourself?

-How To Be More Accepting
+How to Be More Accepting

 1. Cultivate acceptance by noticing your resistance.